Rules for Documentary Screenplay Awards Submissions

 Writers of source material are not eligible for awards consideration.

 Writer representatives (e.g., agents, managers and publicists) may submit scripts on behalf of their clients.
-Representatives’ submissions must include a copy of the script, a completed entry form, 5 DVD screeners and the writer’s written permission for the entry.
+Representatives’ submissions must include a copy of the script, a completed entry form, and a Media Platform URL hosting a digital screener.

 THE JUDGING PROCEDURE